SamArgt/AudioSourceSep/README.md

 - **train_realnvp.py**: Script to train the Real NVP model on MNIST
 - **train_utils.py**: Utility functions for training
 - **oracle_systems.py**: Oracle Systems for Source Separation (IBM, IRM, MWF).
-The Code is taken from https://github.com/sigsep/sigsep-mus-oracle
+The Code is taken from https://github.com/sigsep/sigsep-mus-oracle and adapted to fit our use.
 - **bss_eval_v4.py**: Evaluation of the Separation.
-Code Taken from https://github.com/sigsep/bsseval
+Code Taken from https://github.com/sigsep/bsseval and adapted to fit our use.
 - **unittest_flow_models.py**: Test the normalizing flows implementation
 - **unittest_pipeline.py**: Test the pipeline module